First, W3M chooses a Team Contact to manage the group creation process.

 Note: Starting in January 2007, W3C makes all charters public during Advisory Committee review.

-W3M evaluation of the review results proceeds the same way as W3M evaluation of an Activity Proposal Review.
+W3M evaluation of the review results proceeds the same way as W3M evaluation of Review Results.

 Beginning in July 2014, the Director instituted an experimental practice when it comes to approving Working Group Charters.